rozuvan/bleeding-edge/README.md

-# bleeding-edge
+# Bleeding Edge

-A place to try out new ideas for the future version of my home page
+A place to try out new ideas for the future version of my home page.